akhi9661/generate_swat_climate_input/README.md

 ---

 ## Known Issue
-- When temperature is selected as the parameter, it is throwing 'Invalid Lat/Lon error'
-- The 'elevation' column in index files is set to -999 (missing).
+The 'elevation' column in index files is set to -999 (missing).
 It will be resolved shortly.